-Many teachers I have known over the years are organized people.
+Many teachers I know are organized people.
 You have to be in order to manage hundreds of copies, handouts, and pieces of student work every single day.
 Organization comes naturally to many teachers, but it doesn’t necessarily for students.
 We teachers all know the student with the crumpled up papers at the bottom of their backpack!

 The Best Spiral Notebook